Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 - Leaves that are dropping off

-- Spider webbing around the leaves and stems
+- Spider webbing around the leaves of your plant and sometimes on the stems as well

-One of the easiest ways to get rid of spider mites is to spray them off with water.
-This will knock them off the plant’s leaves and potentially out of the pot.
+This knocks them off the plant’s leaves and potentially out of the pot.

 Do this once a week for a few weeks and you should see a reduction in the spider mite population.